-Raisin Spice Bars are a warm, lightly spiced bar cookie recipe that takes you back to Nana’s kitchen.
+Raisin Spice Bars are a warm, lightly spiced bar cookie recipe that takes you back to Nana's kitchen.
+If you are looking for a delicious Fall cookie recipe, try these!
 Making spice bar cookies is easy, and they get gobbled up in no time!

 What is a Bar Cookie?